nucleo analytics

 Integrating AEO with SEO

-For example, when someone searches for “how to do AEO,” the content should not only mention the concept.
-It should explain it clearly enough that the answer can be extracted and used directly.
+For example, when someone searches for “how to do AEO,” the content should do more than simply mention the concept.
+It should explain the topic clearly enough that the answer can be extracted and used directly.
+This means providing complete explanations instead of relying on partial references.

-This approach improves how content performs in AI-generated environments because it matches how answers are constructed.
+This approach improves how content performs in AI-generated environments because it aligns with the way AI systems construct answers.

 Why B2B content is changing with AI search